errepunto/my_config_files/README.md

 Please, keep in mind that the dot prefix is ommited in filenames, but you must add it in the linked file.

 ## Vim config file
+There are two config files:
+* `vimrc_simple`: This file doesn't require plugins, only configures an standard installation of Vim.
+* `vimrc_plugins`: Advanced configuration file, with plugins.

-First you need to install Vundle plugin manager for Vim:
+First you need in case you want to use the plugins flavour, is to install Vundle plugin manager for Vim:
 ```
 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```